JustTyping1/JustTyping1/README.md

 - 👋 Hi, I’m @JustTyping1
 - 👀 I’m interested in maths, data, machine learning and making cool and useful apps
-- 🌱 I’m currently learning python, java and c as well as sklearn
+- 🌱 I’m currently learning python, java and c, particularly flask and the sklkearn library

 <!---
 JustTyping1/JustTyping1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.